broadinstitute/warp/pipelines/broad/internal/dna_seq/germline/single_sample/UltimaGenomics/BroadInternalUltimaGenomics.changelog.md

 # 1.0.1
 2022-06-21 (Date of Last Commit)

-* Changed QC.CheckFingerprint to QC.CheckMercuryFingerprint to avoid a naming conflict in the update scala tests, no effect on this pipeline
+* Changed QC.CheckFingerprint to QC.CheckMercuryTask to avoid a naming conflict in the update scala tests, no effect on this pipeline

 # 1.0.0
 2022-05-03 (Date of Last Commit)